 We collect you from your location in Jerusalem, and transfer you across the border to Queen Alia International Airport (QAIA).

 Board the first standard Border Service Shuttle Bus of the day to cross the no man’s land between the terminals.

 After exiting the bus at the Jordanian terminal, complete security checks, immigration and customs.

 Meet your Jordanian driver outside the terminal, and depart to the airport.

 Arrive at Queen Alia International Airport.

 Please note, this is only an example and times can vary according to various factors (e.g. how busy the border crossing is, security procedures, traffic on the way etc.).
-Because of these possible delays we advice you to allow for a minimum of 12 hours time between your pick up in Jerusalem and scheduled flight departure at QAIA.
+Because of these possible delays, we recommend crossing the border one day prior to your flight departure.

 Using VIP Service